JrVerbiest/jrverbiest.github.io/README.md

-# Joeri Verbiest
+# dr. ir.
+Ing.
+Joeri Verbiest, PhD MSc

 ## About

-I am an engineer who likes to solve engineering problems, with demonstrated history of working in research and industry.
+I am an engineer with demonstrated history of working in research and industry.
 Currently, I am a researcher at [Karel de Grote (KdG) University of Applied Science and Arts](https://www.kdg.be/en), [NxT Media Technology](https://www.kdg.be/en/education/study-programmes-dutch/multimedia-and-communication-technology/multimedia-technology), Campus Hoboken, Antwerp, Belgium.
 My research interests focus mainly on Artificial Intelligence at the Edge, Machine Learning on microcontrollers (TinyML) and IoT.

 My Toolbox: